MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-sending-gdi-output-to-a-printer-use.md

 ---
-Description: 'Using Windows GDI+ to draw on a printer is similar to using GDI+ to draw on a computer screen.
-To draw on a printer, obtain a device context handle for the printer and then pass that handle to a Graphics constructor.' ms.assetid: 'a76cca57-6ed8-44cd-a9f6-f2692d14b68a'
+Description: Using Windows GDI+ to draw on a printer is similar to using GDI+ to draw on a computer screen.
+To draw on a printer, obtain a device context handle for the printer and then pass that handle to a Graphics constructor. ms.assetid: a76cca57-6ed8-44cd-a9f6-f2692d14b68a
-title: Sending GDI+ Output to a Printer
+title: Sending GDI+ Output to a Printer ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Sending GDI+ Output to a Printer

 Using Windows GDI+ to draw on a printer is similar to using GDI+ to draw on a computer screen.
-To draw on a printer, obtain a device context handle for the printer and then pass that handle to a [**Graphics**](-gdiplus-class-graphics-class.md) constructor.
+To draw on a printer, obtain a device context handle for the printer and then pass that handle to a [**Graphics**](/windows/win32/gdiplusgraphics/nl-gdiplusgraphics-graphics?branch=master) constructor.

 The following console application draws a line, a rectangle, and an ellipse on a printer named MyPrinter: